ThomasDCW/javascript-algo/README.md

 - clone this repo
 - npm install
-- Add your function with the unit test
+- Add your function with or withou the unit test
-- Run the test : npm run test:watch
 - Create a pull request
-- I'll merge your function